agentic-ai-humans/google-ai-studio-chat-branches/docs/use_cases.md

 ### **Copying a Branch**
 1. **Select a branch** from the dropdown (e.g., "Bug Fixes", "Feature Ideas")
-2. **Click "Copy branch"** - Shows progress overlay while copying the main conversation up to where that branch started, then includes all messages from the selected branch in chronological order
+2. **Click "Copy branch"** - Shows progress overlay while preparing the branch export
-3. **Wait for completion** - Progress overlay shows steps: preparing, collecting, scrolling, processing, formatting, and copying
+3. **Wait for completion** - Progress overlay shows steps: preparing, collecting, scrolling, processing, formatting, and exporting
+4. **File download** - A timestamped file is automatically downloaded with the branch content
-4. **Success notification** - Alert confirms the branch has been copied to clipboard
+5. **Success notification** - Alert confirms the branch has been exported to a file
-5. **Open a new chat** and paste - Now you have the full context plus the focused discussion!
+6. **Open a new chat** and attach the file - Now you have the full context plus the focused discussion!

 **Why this is useful:**
 - Get complete context for a specific discussion thread